kinecosystem/kin-ecosystem-android-sdk/README.md

 >**NOTES:**
 >* When working with the Playground environment, you can only register up to 1000 users.
 An attempt to register additional users will result in an error.
->* In the Playground environment, all Spend transaction requests will be approved, regardless of whether the source account has sufficient funds.
-In Production, “insufficient funds” errors may occur.
 >* In order to switch between environments, you’ll need to clear the application cache.

 ## Obtaining Authentication Credentials ##